Famiclone: Brazil

 Since 1989, Famicom- and NES-compatible consoles were made and sold in Brazil by local companies, some of which also imported and sold original NES cartridges and consoles.
 The first Famicom-compatible system, called Dynavision 2, was released in 1989 by Dynacom and used joysticks similar to the Atari 2600.
 The next system, Dynavision 3, had gamepads similar to Sega Mega Drive gamepads and had a dual slot that allowed both 60-pin and 72-pin cartridges.
-This was followed in the mid-1990s by Handyvision, a portable system that allowed video to be broadcast to the TV with an UHF transmitter.
+This was followed in the mid-1990s by Handyvision, a portable system that allowed video to be broadcast to the TV with a UHF transmitter.
 Another company, Geniecom, produced a black-colored clone with headphone jacks on gamepads, and Game Genie code input.
 The NASA clone was similar to the original NES, but had two slots, a 72-pin on the front and a 60-pin on top.
 Brazilian manufacturers also produced cartridges, but ran into the problem of having two formats.
 Hydron company solved the issue by making two-sided cartridges - one side 60-pin, the other 72-pin.

 In 1993, Nintendo themselves arrived in Brazil and released the NES with the American cartridge slot.
 This official version was manufactured by Playtronic, a joint venture between the toy company Estrela and Gradiente.

-China

-In China, the sale of official Famicom consoles was limited to imports, which created a large grey market for Famiclone consoles and games.
-The most popular Famiclone consoles was by Subor, which sold millions until their decline in the late 1990s.
+Nintendo worked with customs service from Brazil to stop imports of famiclones and took legal actions against clones distributors.
+Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Moderate" (10%-25%).

+PolyStation, another popular clone was distributed from 2000 by Western businessman Ali Ahmad Zaioum, of Paraguayan-Lebanese origin.
+He also owns around 400 patents and trademarks supposedly created by him.
+However, he was accused by the Paraguayan court of falsifying documents and information in order to obtain registration with the Ministry of Industry and Commerce of Paraguay.

+Caribbean

+Though the official NES was distributed in most Caribbean countries by Itochu de Venezuela, the Family clones were popular for those who could not afford it.

 Colombia

-In Colombia, console named "Creation" or "Super Creation" and "nichi-man" were popular, later on, the PolyStation.
-The "nichi-man" console was manufactured by Micro Genius.
+In Colombia consoles named Creation, Super Creation, Nichi-man (manufactured by Micro Genius) and later on PolyStation were popular.
 Nintendo arrived in Colombia in early 1990s with help of ab compufax.
+Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Limited" (5%-10%).

 Also, a recent famiclone, and of the Nintendo Switch, is the Nanica Smitch.
 It has 800 NES games built in, and has removable controllers, but the controllers look like Joy-Con, but instead the thumbsticks are replaced with d-pads.
+It was also sold as the Game Magic.
 However, this famiclone is available just in Colombia.